 The second I held this aluminum and polymer pistol, I could tell it was built to withstand the rigors of the paintball battlefield.
 Despite its light weight of 1.3 lbs., the FSC feels sturdy and balanced.
 The textured grip fits naturally in my hand.

-Loading up the spring-fed magazine with some.68 caliber First Strike rounds, I was eager to test the accuracy.
+Loading up the spring-fed magazine with some 68 caliber First Strike rounds, I was eager to test the accuracy.
 Lining up my first shot on a target 50 yards away, I was amazed to nail it with ease!
 The 14” rifled barrel provides pinpoint precision at long distances with First Strikes.
 I was effortlessly picking off enemies near the back of the field as they scrambled for cover.

 The inline magazine is a game changer too.
 16 rounds of First Strike ammo at your fingertips allows you to keep up a constant stream of cover fire.
 I could reload quickly by popping out the mag.
 When things got up close and personal, I found the FSC excelled in tight scenarios.
 The shortened pump stroke and snappy blowback bolt let me rip off shots fast.

 After logging plenty of trigger time with the Compact, it’s become my go-to pistol for big scenario games.
-The balance of compact size, superior range, and quick-handling ergonomics can’t be beat.
+The balance of compact size, superior range, and quick-handling ergonomics can’t be beaten.
 Taking enemies by surprise from a distance never gets old.

 I would recommend the FSC to any back player looking for a compact sidearm that packs a long-range punch.
 This pistol punches way above its weight class and delivers an undeniable tactical edge.

-Overall, the FSC is a specialized pistol optimized for long distance precision with First Strikes.
+Overall, the FSC is a specialized pistol optimized for long-distance precision with First Strikes.
 The ability to accurately pick off enemies from 50+ yards gives scenario players a unique edge.

 While pricier than other pistols, the performance and range gains with First Strikes are hard to beat.
 If you want the best compact sidearm strictly for First Strikes, the FSC delivers on all fronts.
 Just know its limits in tight, close-quarter battles.